|

 Lake Condition this Spring

-this year, so conditions are going to be interesting.
+The lake is starting off at high levels this year, so conditions are going to be interesting.
 In the droughts of the

-early 90's, the fishing was very good and the damsels would hatch in mid to
+last few years, the fishing was very good and the damsels would hatch in mid to

 hatches and there is a possibility of it happening earlier.